My Role

 More Events, Less Code

-“iQ events let me stand up one of our properties a lot more quickly than I would have been able to otherwise.
-I’ve just used the link functionality so far, and it is great.”
+“TiQ Events let me stand up one of our properties a lot more quickly than I would have been able to otherwise.
+I’ve just used the functionality and so far it's great!"